Poll: Plurality of independents don’t trust either party on education

 Nearly half of independent voters say they don’t trust Republicans or Democrats to handle education policy, according to a new poll by a Democratic group.

-The survey, conducted by Democrats for Education Reform (DFER), shows a stark partisan divide on education, with 88 percent of Democrats saying they trust their own party on the issue, 84 percent of Republicans siding with theirs and 49 percent of independents saying they don’t trust either party.
+The survey, conducted by Democrats for Education Reform (DFER), shows a stark partisan divide on education, with 88 percent of Democrats saying they trust their party on the issue, 84 percent of Republicans siding with theirs, and 49 percent of independents saying they don’t trust either party.

 Democrats hold an edge over the remaining half of independents, with 24 percent saying they trust Democrats strongly or somewhat and only 18 percent siding with Republicans.